 In 2013, NYCGB undertook a national consultation as to how best to assist the music education sector’s drive to remove regional inequalities in singing participation and provision.
 The result was our Widening Access & Engagement (WAE) programme which we have piloted in West Cumbria (2013-15) and Cornwall (2014-16).

 Based on the measurable success of these pilots, and learning from them, NYCGB has committed to embedding WAE as its third core programme strand alongside 'Educational Courses' and 'Performance'.
-We have initiated a third partnership in Nottinghamshire (2016-2019), have just secured funding from the Esmée Fairbairn Trust to appoint a WAE Manager and are committed to a rolling schedule of new regional partnerships.
+We have initiated partnerships in Nottinghamshire (2016-2019) and Sunderland (2017-2020), have secured funding from the Esmée Fairbairn Foundation to appoint a WAE Co-ordinator and are committed to a rolling schedule of new regional partnerships.

 In 2016 we successfully piloted an open, free-to-attend Community Outreach Programme (COP) at residential courses in Yorkshire, Kent and Norfolk.
 This programme featured free and non-selective open singing days, course open days, ‘pop-up’ performances in public spaces and a free ticket scheme for young people in target regions.
 Partnering with local Music Education Hubs and schools, the pilot COPs engaged over 1,000 young people who had previously not been aware of NYCGB.
 From 2017, COPs will be a part of most residential courses with the aim of engaging at least 2,000 new local young people per annum.